HeroicKatora/rfcs/text/0000-delayed-reference.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+Reference discussion is split in four parts: Firstly, the proposed type nature is explained, followed by examples and diagnostics.
+Then, the backwards compatibility is examinated and lastly the MIR level changes are listed, which will turn out to be more or less decoupled from the surface syntax.

-Their behaviour for the sake of type deduction each expression will have a unique type and the eventual type is determined by their usage only.
+For the sake of type deduction each expression will have a unique type and the eventual type is determined by their usage only.
 Their default type when under constrained is the corresponding reference type.
 These values coerce implicitely.
 Allowed are coercion to *associated reference* with same mutability and to *associated pointer* also with the same mutability.
 Creation, and interaction and MIR level will be explained next.

-For most parts, programmers need not know about raw reference to write code.
-This RFC intends that there should be no way to actually denote this type in type ascription.
-Wherever this would be possible, the reference needs to be cast to pointer or default to reference, the latter only being possible in `unsafe` context.
-Since they work in a drop-in manner to actual references, the difference will only matter when one needs to reason about the exact point where undefined behaviour might happen.
-This point is delayed (hence the RFC name) and thus a purely strong definedness guarantee.

 ```
 // Will not compile in safe, two distinct types and no coercion to `& possible.